White oil is an all natural pest-fighting concoction and popular insecticide spray in Australia.

 Many claim the oil sprays (horticultural) are very effective when used against chewing and sucking insects such as citrus leaf miners, mealybugs, scale insects and the control of aphids.

 In this article, we share a simple recipe for making your own white oil insecticide at home, along with an even simpler alternative.

-We also provide instructions on how to use the oil effectively.
+We also provide instructions on how to use the white oil effectively.
 Read on to learn more.

 How Do You Make White Oil?

 Making the white oil pesticide couldn’t be easier or more economical.

 It is a simple combination of vegetable cooking oil and dishwashing detergent.

 While some recipes call for specific types of oil such as sunflower seed oil, the fact is you can use any (non-mineral oil type) vegetable oil.

 Canola oil is the least expensive white oil and the most widely available, and it works just fine.

 Many people who use soap to make insecticidal sprays highly recommend Dawn dishwashing liquid.